BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 - **EFI with OC 0.7.1**:
 	- Mainly for supporting Catalina OS
-	- Support Catalina/Big Sur (fresh install/update), Monterey (boot to existing install only)
+	- Support Catalina/Big Sur (fresh install or update), Monterey (boot to existing install only)
 	- Fresh install/update to Monterey must use the newer EFI (above).
 Update from Catalina to Monterey must be done by booting up an USB Monterey installation stick.

 - **Choose the Correct config.plist**